Xenon-Bot/xenon/README.md

 1. Download / Clone the repository
 2. Edit the `xenon.env` file and change the token
-3. You might wanna change some values in `xenon/config.py` e.g. the prefix
+3. You might wanna change some values in `xenon/config.py` e.g. the prefix (maybe disable the templates cog aswell)
 4. Create a `xenon/logs` directory for the log files
 5. Run `docker-compose build`
 6. Run `docker-compose up`